 Management is responsible for the selection and use of appropriate accounting policies.
-In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the School District of the City of East Lansing are described in Note 1 to the financial statements.
-During the 2022 fiscal year, the District implemented Governmental Accounting Standard No. 87, Leases.
-The application of existing policies was not changed during fiscal year 2022.
-We noted no transactions entered into by the District during the year for which there is a lack of authoritative guidance or consensus.
-There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.
+As described in Note 12 to the financial statements, the District adopted Governmental Accounting Standards Board (GASB) Statement No. 96 Subscription-based IT Arrangements, during the year ended June 30, 2023.
+Accordingly, the cumulative effects of the accounting changes are reported in the applicable financial statements and note disclosures.
+We noted no transactions entered into by the School District of the City of East Lansing during the year for which there is a lack of authoritative guidance or consensus.
+All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the financial statements were:
+The most sensitive estimates affecting the financial statements of the governmental activities were: